Speedrunners is coming to the Nintendo Switch on January 23rd

-It is lastly taking place!
-Cutthroat aggressive multiplayer sport #SpeedRunners is now obtainable for preorders on #NintendoSwitch!
+It is lastly occurring!
+Cutthroat aggressive multiplayer sport #SpeedRunners is now out there for preorders on #NintendoSwitch!

 Coming to Nintendo Swap on January 23.